jlevy/og-equity-compensation/README.md

   [many](http://www.startuplawblog.com/2010/08/11/top-reasons-nqos-over-isos/)
   [people](http://www.business2community.com/finance/nsos-better-isos-0826167#fz1HTCiOQxRyTr62.97)
   argue for NSOs instead.
+  - 🚧 Clarify "because of the employment taxes"—they are higher for NSOs?
-- 🔸☝️ Even more confusingly, ISOs
+  Why? - 🔸☝️ This is partly because ISOs
   [can make it harder](http://thestartuplawblog.com/the-problem-with-immediately-exercisable-isos/) to meet the long-term capital gains holding period.
   Many people expect early exercise together with an 83(b) election will help them hold the